nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 from other Collaborators.
 Leave at least 48 hours during the week and Seventy-two hours over weekends to account for international time differences and work schedules.
-Trivial changes (e.g., those which fix minor bugs or improve performance without affecting API or causing another wide-reaching impact) may be landed after a shorter delay.
+Trivial changes (e.g., those which fix minor bugs or improve performance without causing wide-reaching impact) may be landed after a shorter delay.
 Any press release can land with no time constraints as long as the copy is properly formatted;
 it is not the responsibility of the website group to review the copy itself.